yuuki/binrep/README.md

-sbrepo
+binrep
 ======

 Simple static binary repository manager on Amazon S3 as backend storage.

 # Overview

-`sbrepo` provides a simple way to store and deploy your static binary files such as Go binary. sbrepo pushes the binary files into your S3 bucket, builds the directory layout like `go get` does on the bucket, and pulls the binary files from the bucket.
+`binrep` provides a simple way to store and deploy your static binary files such as Go binary. binrep pushes the binary files into your S3 bucket, builds the directory layout like `go get` does on the bucket, and pulls the binary files from the bucket.

 The deployment of (internel) tools written by Go takes a lot more works, especially in the environment with many servers, than that of no-dependent LL scripts such as shell script, Perl, Python, Ruby).
 Git is an informat approach to the deployment, but git is not for binary management.
 The next approach is a package manager such apt or yum, but it takes a lot of trouble to make packages.
 The other approach is just to use a HTTP file server including S3, but it needs uniform and accessible location of the binary files and version management.
-There, `sbrepo` resolves the problem of the binary management.
+There, `binrep` resolves the problem of the binary management.

 # Usage

 ## Prepareation

-- Create S3 bucket for `sbrepo`.
+- Create S3 bucket for `binrep`.
-- Install `sbrepo` binary, see https://github.com/yuuki/sbrepo/releases .
+- Install `binrep` binary, see https://github.com/yuuki/binrep/releases .

 ## Commands

 ```
-sbrepo ls --endpoint s3://<bucket> github.com/yuuki/droot
+binrep ls --endpoint s3://<bucket> github.com/yuuki/droot
-sbrepo push --endpoint s3://<bucket> github.com/yuuki/droot ./droot
+binrep push --endpoint s3://<bucket> github.com/yuuki/droot ./droot
-sbrepo pull --endpoint s3://<bucket> github.com/yuuki/droot /usr/local/bin
+binrep pull --endpoint s3://<bucket> github.com/yuuki/droot /usr/local/bin
-sbrepo sync --endpoint s3://<bucket> /usr/local/bin
+binrep sync --endpoint s3://<bucket> /usr/local/bin
 ```

 # Directory layout on S3 bucket